frederic-perez/AmE-dictionary/data/idioms.md

 __by the numbers__ _The boxing sequences are by the numbers._
 __by the same token__ :three: In the same way.
 __by trade__ :three: By professional training, experience, and/or expertise. _I want to be a writer by trade._ _I’m an engineer by trade._
-__bystander effect__ A social psychological phenomenon in which the more people there are viewing a crisis or crime, the less likely they are to offer aid to the victim(s).
-Also known as bystander apathy.
+__bystander effect__ :two: A social psychological phenomenon in which the more people there are viewing a crisis or crime, the less likely they are to offer aid to the victim(s).
+Also known as bystander apathy. _Over 30 people saw the mugging take place, but due to the bystander effect, none of them intervened._
 __call (all) the shots__
 __call ahead__ _Travelers can also call ahead for a door to door shuttle._
 __call dibs (on something)__ _slang_ :dart: To claim the right to do or choose something first before others.
 “Dibs” is a shortening of “dibstones,” counters used in an 18th-century children’s game. _Hey, I called dibs on sitting in the front seat of the car!_ _Whoever calls dibs can have this last piece of cake._
 __call down__ __5__ To invoke or request divine intervention.
 A noun or pronoun can be used between “call” and “down.” _I wouldn’t cross a woman who converses with the spirits—who knows what kinds of punishments she can call down on us!_ _He called down a curse upon the King and his descendants._
 __call it a day__ _If there are no further points, then let’s call it a day._
-__call it even__ To acknowledge or consider a situation or exchange as being equal or equitable, as regarding debt, status, ability, a contest, etc.
+__call it even__ :two: To acknowledge or consider a situation or exchange as being equal or equitable, as regarding debt, status, ability, a contest, etc. _I’ll pay the Internet bill if you’ll pay the electricity bill, and then we’ll just call it even._
 __call of nature__ The need to go to the toilet.
 __call on (someone or something)__ _He called on me._
 __call out__ :four::hammer: _Never call out a narcissist._ _Why would you publicly call out someone for a typo?_